mikeperry-tor/mission-improbable/README.md

 ### Install

 1. **Download** your factory image and its signature from the [CopperheadOS download page][copperhead-download], and place it the git root directory.

+   You can use the `get-release-image.py` script to get the latest image for your your device and to automatically validate the signature, for example:

+        $ get-release-image.py angler

 2. **Run** the following:

         $ gpg --recv-keys 65EEFE022108E2B708CBFCF7F9E712E59AF5F22A